Kyte-Research/kyte-core-contracts/README.md

 ## Deploy Token

-First deploy the token contract:
+To deploy the token contract:

 ```
 npm run deploy:token:local
 ```

 ## Deploy Vesting

+The vesting contract needs a TOKEN_ADDRESS in the environment variables.
+Before deploying token vesting, add the TOKEN_ADDRESS in your `.env` file.

 Then deploy the token vesting contract:
 ```